cbib/dypfish/README.md

 ```

-Here is a example of a degree_of_clustering analysis json config file
+The `analysis config` file  should be located located in the same folder as the python analysis script.
+This file is used to provide the parameters for the analysis scripts.
+Here is a example (`degree_of_clustering analysis` json analysis configuration file):
 ```
 {
   "PNG_IMAGES_MIME_TYPE": "image/png",